snehjp2/GCNNMorphology/README.md

 `python test.py --path [path to directory with trained models]`

 Any comments on this work are welcome.
 Please email pandya.sne AT northeastern DOT edu.

+## Statement on Broader Impact

+*The algorithms presented here can classify galaxy images of arbitrary orientation and suboptimal image quality.
+The authors condemn any maladaptations of this work and emphasize the importance of using this technology ethically and responsibly.*